mattttt/writings/1yr.md

 ### Make a strong case
-Doing things in public, asyncronously is daunting.
-You dont necessarily know your audience, you dont know who will provide feedback, you dont know their perspective, and probably, they dont know yours.
+Doing things in public, asynchronously is daunting.
+You don't necessarily know your audience, you don't know who will provide feedback, you don't know their perspective, and probably, they don't know yours.
 There were a few times that I felt really great about a new design/feature, but nobody else thought so.
-In almost every case, it was becauase I didnt have enough or had not given enough context.
+In almost every case, it was because I didnt have enough or had not given enough context.
 In most of the cases that I thought I had a great feature but nobody else cared, it was 100% my fault.

 Crafting both a description of the problem and how the proposed feature offers a solution is huge.
 With these, things move faster.
 If you are misunderstanding, the feedback will be more appropriate, and you'll know why you were mistaken.
 And if you're bringing new perspective, you've effectively made your case and helped others quickly understand.